teuncortooms/scholt/Recipes/README.md

 - OAuth2 authentication does not work in Swagger (yet), but does in e.g. Postman.

-- My personal Azure tenant enforces MFA, which makes it harder to create a test user
+- My personal Azure tenant enforces MFA, which makes it harder to create a test user.
+Feel free to test it out.

   ```
   - Grant type: Authorization code